IrisGun/WebScrapping_Glints/README.md

 # WebScrapping_Glints
-This project intent to crawl information about Data Analyst jobs in Vietnam and conduct an EDA to gain a better understanding about the labour market in this field
+TL,DR: This project crawls info on Data Analyst jobs in Vietnam and does some EDA to understand the post-pandemic (2022) labor market for this role.
 It was first inspired by the reposistory of anhvi.

 ---